Semistability of Nonlinear Systems Having a Continuum of Equilibria and Time-Varying Delays: Main Results

+\begin{remark} Definition~\ref{def} can be generalized to the case where the limiting delay system (\ref{limiting}) is of the form (\ref{DS}), i.e., the time-delays are not necessarily constant.
+Many results developed in this report can be parallel extended to this case.
+However, in this case, one may not have some simple criteria to test semistability of the limiting delay system with time-varying delays. \end{remark}

-\begin{remark} The idea of the limiting equation approach was originally from \cite{Artstein:JDE:1977} and has been extended to various finite-dimensional dynamical systems by changing the definition of limiting functions \cite{LLC:TAC:2001,LR:JDE:2003}.
-Our definition extends this approach to infinite-dimensional dynamical systems and gives a new definition of limiting systems for time-delay systems. \end{remark}
+The idea of the limiting delay system approach is inspired by the limiting equation approach originated from \cite{Artstein:JDE:1977} and being extended to various finite- and infinite-dimensional dynamical systems by changing the definition of limiting functions \cite{MK:PM:1987,LLC:TAC:2001,LR:JDE:2003,AP:MN:2000,Sedova:JMAA:2003}.
+Our definition extends this limiting equation approach to differential difference equations and gives a new definition of limiting systems for time-delay systems.